 The applicant submitted a traffic impact study (TIS) dated November 2018.
-The findings and recommendations outlined below are based upon a review of these materials and analyses conducted by staff of the Transportation Planning Section, consistent with "Transportation Review Guidelines, Part 1" (Guidelines).
-SHA approved construction of an interchange at the intersections of MD 5, MD 381, and MD 373.
+The findings and recommendations outlined below are based upon a review of these materials and analyses, consistent with "Transportation Review Guidelines, Part 1" (Guidelines).
+SHA approved construction of an interchange at the intersections of MD 5, MD 381 (Brandywine Road), and MD 373.
 This construction, which has begun and is ongoing, will affect the geometry and functionality of many of the critical intersections for the subject application.
 Consequently, no analysis will be done based on the existing geometry of these intersections, and existing conditions will not be computed.
 The table below shows the intersections deemed to be critical, pursuant to the Guidelines, as well as the levels of service representing background conditions: